 Let’s face it, we all have our own version of what broke is.
 For some, it’s literally not having enough money to buy groceries or pay the bills.
 For others, it’s living off ramen noodles and not going out with your friends because we can’t afford to.

 Or maybe you make more than all of us combined but yet you still end up in the hole every single month.. because you are spending more than you make, so you’re broke.

-We physically couldn’t make ends meet, somehow we were spending hundreds of dollars over what we made each month.
+Somehow we were spending hundreds of dollars over what we made each month, and we didn’t even notice.
 How is that even possible!
-How can we overspend buy a few hundred dollars, sometimes more, each month?
+How can we overspend, like a few hundred dollars, sometimes more, each month, and not notice!